-The Green is perfectly placed in the beautiful Eden valley with a mixture of traditional market towns and villages, the River Eden itself, interesting historical sites and the tranquil Howgill Fells on the doorstep, a favourite of the British fell walker and author Alfred Wainwright.
+The Green is perfectly placed in the beautiful Eden valley with a mixture of traditional market towns and villages, the River Eden itself, interesting historical sites and the tranquil Howgill Fells on the doorstep.

-We have put together a few highlights below for the Eden Area.
+We have put together a few highlights below for the Eden Valley Area.

 Our top picks

 Take in the rolling fells surrounding The Green, with so many waling routes to choose from its hard to decide which to do first, even if your just out for a short stroll nearby you may be lucky enough to see the beautiful fell ponies.
 There are lots of walking leaflets available to download from the Eden rivers trust website that range from easy to more challenging longer walks.

 There are also guides books for the local area in your accommodation.
 The Howgill Fells really are fantastic and we would recommend walking up Green Bell directly from your front door.